Skip to Content

 How To Jack Up Your Car On Gravel

 • Look for rigid stones and bricks.
-Position these behind the wheels to remain them steady while jacking up.
+Position these behind the wheels to keep them steady while jacking up.
 You can also use metal chunks if you have these in your trunk for emergencies.

 • Get a slab of flat wood and position it underneath the jack stand.
-Make sure you're on a more likely uniform gravel spot.
+Make sure you're on a uniform gravel spot.
 The wood should be wide enough to cover the base of the jack stands to give it steady support.
 This wood can significantly help maintain the car's balance while jacking up.

 • The wood slab can also help to contain fallen bolts and nuts that could get lost in the gravel.

-What Are Safety Precautions When Jacking Up Your Car?
+Safety Precautions When Jacking Up Your Car

 Aside from using a jack stand, there are other precautions every car owner should be aware of.
 Here is a list: